OpenC2-org/openc2-org/working/json-syntax-alternatives.md

-Because at least some of the OpenC2 reference implementations (e.g., openc2-edge) use the libucl library which supports multiple configuration file formats (nginx-like, json-like, yaml), the messages used by that software can serve as a starting point for defining an OpenC2 JSON syntax.
-There are several possibilities for interpreting the conceptual syntax as applied to JSON
+Because at least some of the OpenC2 reference implementations (e.g., openc2-edge) use the libucl library which supports multiple configuration file formats (nginx-like, json-like, yaml), the messages used by that software can serve as a starting point for defining an OpenC2 JSON syntax, if made available to the Forum.
+In the absence of software-generated message examples, there are several possibilities for interpreting the conceptual syntax as applied to JSON encoding:
-encoding:
 #### #1 Flat Array, fixed length
 The OpenC2 message is a fixed-length list of 4 elements where one or both of the last 2 may be empty.
 This is the most straightforward interpretation